Nurses are in a unique position to make a difference in the health and well-being of individuals, families and communities.

-- Statement of graduation or official transcripts: If you attend an in-state and Wisconsin Board-approved school, your school of nursing must submit a statement of graduation or completion.
-If you graduated from a nursing program outside of Wisconsin but within the U.S., your school of nursing must send your official transcripts to the Wisconsin Board of Nursing.
+- Statement of graduation and/or official transcripts: If you attend an in-state and Wisconsin Board-approved school, your school of nursing must submit a statement of graduation or completion.
+If you graduated from a nursing program outside of Wisconsin but within the United States, your school of nursing must send your official transcripts to the Wisconsin Board of Nursing.

-- NCLEX registration: Register for and pass the NCLEX examination.
-It’s recommended that you register for the NCLEX exam before your school sends your statement of graduation or official transcripts.
+- NCLEX-RN® registration: Register for and pass the National Council Licensure Examination (NCLEX-RN).
+It’s recommended that you register for the NCLEX-RN exam before your school sends your statement of graduation or official transcripts.

 - Temporary permit: Exam applicants must submit a temporary permit request application and $10 fee.
-Your temporary permit will be valid for three months or until you are notified of failing the NCLEX exam.
+Your temporary permit will be valid for 3 months or until you are notified of failing the NCLEX-RN exam.

-- Authorization for release of FBI information: The authorization for release of FBI information must be submitted if you’re applying for a multistate license.
+- Authorization for release of FBI information: Applicants must pass a criminal background check.
+The Authorization for Release of FBI Information must be submitted if you’re applying for a multistate license.

 If you attend an in-state or out-of-state nursing school approved by the Wisconsin Board of Nursing, you can use the Online Licensure Application System (OLAS) to submit your Wisconsin nursing license application.
 Otherwise, you can mail your application to the Wisconsin State Board of Nursing.